 Wordvice employs professional admissions editors who not only correct grammatical and stylistic errors but also provide suggestions on how you can improve the content of your essays.
+We were ranked best admissions essay editing service by Wired.com.
 Check out Wordvice’s admissions editing services to learn how our editors can elevate your writing and help you get into your dream school.

-And in the meantime, check out our other resources on writing admissions essays.
+And in the meantime, check out our other resources on how to write admissions essays.

 - Tips for Writing College Admissions Essays for the 2020-2021 School Year